EricCJoyce/Chess/README.md

 ```

 ## Negamax & evaluation engines
 I have separated game logic and node evaluation from tree-search.
-This allows me to have a single negamax engine (in C++) for two-player, non-stochastic, perfect-information games (written in whatever language).
+This allows me to have a single, game-agnostic negamax engine (in C++) for two-player, non-stochastic, perfect-information games (written in whatever language).
 The JavaScript class `player.js` glues together and coordinates these components.

 ![Negamax Schema](Negamax_Engine_Schema.png)